 - Completed Application for Admission - Official transcripts from all post-secondary institutions attended or from which a degree was earned. - Master's applicants: Evidence of a baccalaureate degree earned from an accredited college or university.
-A cumulative grade point average of 2.5 is expected. - Doctor's applicants: Evidence of a Master of Divinity degree earned from an institution accredited by The Association of Theological Schools in the United States and Canada (ATS), or its educational equivalent1 (see Section 17).
+A cumulative grade point average of 2.5 is expected. - Doctor's applicants: Evidence of a Master of Divinity degree earned from an institution accredited by The Association of Theological Schools in the United States and Canada (ATS), or its educational equivalent (see Section 17).
 A cumulative grade point average of 3.0 is expected. - Four letters of reference (Two letters of reference for Unclassified status and certificate applications) - Biographical Essay - Master's and Doctor's applicants should submit a typewritten statement of not more than five pages (double-spaced) addressing their life experiences, vocational interests, educational goals and gifts for ministry. - Unclassified and certificate applicants should submit a letter explaining their interest in seminary studies. - Application fee - Interviews with a faculty member and the Director of Recruitment, Admissions and Financial Aid are required for Master of Divinity, Master of Arts (Religion) and Doctor of Ministry applicants.
 An interview with the Director of Recruitment, Admissions and Financial Aid only is required for Unclassified status and certificates.
-It is preferable that the application and essay be completed and submitted before scheduling interviews. - Child Abuse and Criminal Background Checks are required of all who are registered for resident courses at Lancaster Seminary. - Test of English as a Foreign Language (TOEFL) may be required of any applicant whose first language is not English.
+It is preferable that the application and essay be completed and submitted before scheduling interviews. - Test of English as a Foreign Language (TOEFL) may be required of any applicant whose first language is not English.